Women in the patristic age: Male activity and female passivity

 Some believe that the Church Fathers' views were drawn in part from the views of the classical Greeks and Romans.
 In the classical age, which shaped patristic views, male sexuality and power were closely associated, and female sexuality was associated with passivity.
 To take one's pleasure was to be virile, to accept it servile.

 However, many Christians point out that the Fathers believed strongly in the dignity of women, especially when compared to the broader cultures of antiquity.
 The teaching of the most enlightened fathers was to the effect that there was no natural inferiority in the woman to the man.
 Theodoret (Grcee.
 Affect.
 Curat. book 5) insists emphatically on their exact equality and says that God made a woman from a man so that the tendencies and actions of both might be harmonious.
 Sometimes, indeed, he observes, a woman has been found superior to a man in encountering adversity (Migne, 83:836).

 John Chrysostom (Hoern.
 61:3) says that no one is more fit to instruct and exhort her husband than a pious woman.
 This conception differed materially from that of Plato (Repub.
 5:455) in that while the Greek philosopher sought to obliterate the ordinary distinctions between the sexes, the Christian father held that nature assigned to the woman her unique and distinct province of activity.

-Chrysostom, in a passage of singular beauty, gives us a comparison between the duties of the wife and those of the husband, the former being represented as, in some respects, the more dignified; for while the husband is described as engaged in the rougher work of life, in the market or the law-courts, the wife is represented as remaining at home and devoting much of her time to prayer and to reading the Scriptures, καὶ τῇ ἄλλῃ φιλοσοφίᾷ.
+Chrysostom gives us a comparison between the duties of the wife and those of the husband, the former being represented as, in some respects, the more dignified; for while the husband is described as engaged in the rougher work of life, in the market or the law-courts, the wife is represented as remaining at home and devoting much of her time to prayer and to reading the Scriptures, καὶ τῇ ἄλλῃ φιλοσοφίᾷ.

 When her husband returns, harassed with his labors, it is her function to cheer and to soothe him.
 This enables him to go forth into the world purified from the evil influences to which he has there been exposed, and carrying with him the higher influences of his home-life (In Joann.
 Hom.
 61; Migne, 59:340)."